qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 This still needs to be properely implemented as I have been wrestling with which route to take.
 Currently the place holder for this eventual quantum information algorithm is #preprocess.simulate() Suggestions are welcome and appreciated.

-In order to mark the indeces as the algorithm states we must run the intialized qubits through grovers algorithm once.
+In order to mark the indices we simply mark all indices that come before i.

 ------------------